sbehrens/bitshipper-ai/README.md

 - What is the current state of the infrastructure?

 ### Step 3: Identify Security Challenges
-Examine `incidents-2024.md`, `incidents-2025.md`, and `engineering-survey-quotes.md` to:
+Examine `incidents-2024.md`, `incidents-2025.md`, `engineering-survey-quotes.md`, `pentest-consumer-billing-2025.md`, and `pentest-api-gateway-2025.md` to:
 - Identify patterns in security incidents
 - Understand root causes
 - Quantify business impacts of security failures
+- Review specific technical vulnerabilities identified by external security assessments
+- Analyze patterns in bug bounty submissions to identify recurring vulnerability types

+### Step 4: Consider Business Context
+Review `regulatory-landscape-2025.md`, `customer-metrics-2025.md`, `revenue-models-2025.md`, and `technical-debt-migrations-2025.md` to understand:
+- How security aligns with business priorities and revenue protection
+- Regulatory compliance requirements and gaps
+- Customer expectations and the impact of security on trust
+- Technical debt challenges and migration opportunities for security improvements

-### Step 4: Consider Organizational Factors
+### Step 5: Consider Organizational Factors
 Review `engineering-team-health-survey.md` and `engineering-survey-quotes.md` to understand:
 - Organizational challenges affecting security
 - Team capacity and priorities
 - Cultural factors that might help or hinder security improvements

-### Step 5: Align with Business Direction
+### Step 6: Align with Business Direction
 Study `business-strategy-2025.md` and `engineering-roadmap-2025.md` to:
 - Identify upcoming business initiatives that will require security support
 - Understand technical changes that create security opportunities or challenges
 - Find strategic alignment opportunities for security initiatives

-### Step 6: Prioritize Security Controls
+### Step 7: Prioritize Security Controls
 Based on your analysis:
 1. Identify security controls that would address multiple incidents
 2. Evaluate controls based on their potential business impact
 3. Consider implementation feasibility given organizational constraints
 4. Prioritize controls with the highest leverage (impact/effort ratio)
 5. Create a roadmap that aligns with business priorities

-## 🔑 Key Security Themes to Consider

-When analyzing the materials, consider looking for patterns such as:

-1. Access control and identity management issues
-2. Data protection and privacy concerns
-3. Supply chain and third-party security
-4. Deployment and change management processes
-5. Infrastructure configuration and management
-6. Security ownership and responsibility allocation

 ## 📊 Analysis Approach